2027 dates now available

 Holiday information

-A single-centre walking holiday in Tuscany
+A walking holiday in Tuscany

 • The average maximum daytime temperatures and monthly rainfall relate to the nearest weather station and are intended as a guide only.